pikconlonton/NewsCategoryClassification/README.md

 - Experiment with different embedding techniques (BERT, fastText)
 - Implement data augmentation for imbalanced categories
 - Try different model architectures (Transformer-based models)

+- ## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request